 |Malware Removal (Windows)||

-More examples of apps like One Click Privacy are TakeMyFile and Garbage Cleaner, Secure Driver Updater.
-It is common that they are only advertised as useful, legitimate apps.
-In other words, quite often they do not fix any problems/provide users with fake scan results.
-Therefore, it is recommended not to download and install such apps, or pay money for their activation/registration.
+More examples of apps similar to One Click Privacy are TakeMyFile and Garbage Cleaner, and Secure Driver Updater.
+They are commonly advertised as useful, legitimate apps, however, they do not fix any problems and simply provide users with fake scan results.

 How did potentially unwanted applications install on my computer?